 Non-practicing Registrant FAQS:

-When should I submit a non-practicing application?
+Under what circumstances should I submit a non-practicing application?

 There may be times in your career that you choose to take a break from your practice.
 This could include a parental leave, travel, or illness.
-The CAA provides the opportunity to apply become a non-practicing member for a period of no more than two years.
+The College provides the opportunity to apply become a non-practicing member for a period of no more than two years.

 Applicants that have been on the Non-practicing Register for a period of less than two years that wish to return to the General Register: